North-side Public Square #100-#108

 3. John Beck was the Princess Theatre organist in Princess Theater Block from 1913 to 1915.

-4. It became the Shine’s Princess Theatre, with W. H. Gardner and F. M. Branch as new managers in 1914.
+4. It became the Shine’s Princess Theatre, with W. Henry Gardner and Fred.
+M. Branch as new managers in 1914.

 5. W. Henry Gardner sold the building to Ben Yudelevitz and George Willis who had been leasing it in 1924.
 Ben Yudelevitz operated the theater for 25 years.